Skip links

 • Operational Technology (OT) security

-• Privilege escalation techniques
+• Privilege technical escalation

 CPENT Certification Cost: Ranges from $1,000 to $1,500, depending on the training package